ewierschke/pwm-formula/README.md

 to be used with systemprep

+using pwmstrap.sh to:
-need to add /srv/salt/formulas/pwm-formula to /etc/salt/minion file_roots section and 'service restart salt-minion'
+to add /srv/salt/formulas/pwm-formula to /etc/salt/minion file_roots section and 'service restart salt-minion' clone this formula to /srv/salt/formulas/

-need to append /srv/salt/states/base/top.sls with '    - pwm'

-clone this formula to /srv/salt/formulas/

 --

-# need to work on
+# need to work on:

 change detection for config file with action to put back to s3 and update hash in local salt state (triggering put of salt state to s3)
--potentially use incrontab or look at salt state
+-potentially use incrontab or look at salt state = done; validate

 securing tomcat

-redirects from root to pwm webapp
+redirects from root to pwm webapp = done; validate

+making salt states fully stateful